 CRG Automation has long specialized in developing, upgrading and optimizing packaging and process equipment for the food, beverage and consumer products industries.
-The company’s staff includes mechanical, process and electrical engineers, as well as machinists and electrical controls specialists.
+The company’s staff includes mechanical, project, process and electrical engineers, as well as machinists and electrical controls specialists.

 CRG Automation’s 40,000-square-foot headquarters in Louisville, Kentucky, features a full controls and machine shop.
 The facility has also recently been renovated to expand floor space, offering the space to build complete proofs of concept and set up and conduct performance testing for full packaging and processing lines.

 “Our business and its 20-year legacy of innovation is built on understanding our customers’ pain-points — the problems that keep managers awake at night — like how to reduce staff turnover on the most back-breaking work,” DeSmet said.
 “We’ve redesigned our facility to be able to completely replicate assembly lines and workspaces, so we can experience the issues first-hand and devise long-lasting solutions.
 We put our facility to work for our customers every day.”